Counseling Private Practice Business Plan

 Customer Focus

 Peaceful Minds will primarily serve residents that live in Tigard, Oregon and the surrounding areas.
 Tigard is one of Oregon’s largest cities and has a large population of families, married couples, and divorced couples.
 The city also has a very high median salary, which means that many residents have the disposable income to invest in counseling.
-The demographics of Tigard show that there is an enormous target customer base that will benefit from our counseling services.
+The demographics of Tigard show that there is an enormous target customer base that will benefit from our services.

 Management Team